 We believe we need to fund around £120 million of research over the next eight years to reverse the trend and achieve our 10-year goal to halve the number of expected prostate cancer deaths by 2026.
-And we’re asking the public to help raise the vital funds needed by signing up for one of our March for Men walks this summer.
+And we’re asking the public to help raise the vital funds needed by signing up for one of our March for Men walks.

 "Plans to create an accurate test fit for use as part of a nationwide prostate cancer screening programme, as well as developing new treatments for advanced prostate cancer are already well underway.
 But to achieve these aims, we need to increase our investment in research.

-"We’re calling on the nation to sign up to a March for Men this summer to help raise the funds we desperately need to stop prostate cancer being a killer."
+"We’re calling on the nation to sign up to a March for Men and help us raise the funds we desperately need to stop prostate cancer being a killer."

 Now in its second year, our March for Men events have grown to include a further four organised walks in June in Bristol, Liverpool, Manchester and Nottingham, in addition to ones in Glasgow, Leeds, and London.
 Each walk is taking place in a beautiful local park with the option to walk two, five or 10 kilometres, and participants will be encouraged to fundraise through sponsorship in their own bid to help beat prostate cancer.